Social media use

 and Photography in Developing Countries.

-From United for Site.
-Guidelines that can be helpful in publishing photos on
+From United for Sight.
+Guidelines that can be helpful in publishing

-social media as well.
+photos on social media as well.
 The footnotes are excellent.
-Those who take photos
+Those

-depiction of their surroundings so as to avoid causing public
+surroundings so as to avoid causing public misperceptions.
+Visual

-misperceptions.
-Visual images are a cogent way to convey an experience to
+images are a cogent way to convey an experience to an audience and

-their opinions, judgments, and behaviors in response to visual stimuli.
-In
+opinions, judgments, and behaviors in response to visual stimuli.

-this way, the photographer wields substantial control over public
+In this way, the photographer wields substantial control over

-perception.
-Photographers’ decisions about how to depict their subjects
+public perception.
+Photographers’ decisions about how to depict

 How